midtown-ai/glossary/glossary/h.md

 # Hinge Loss Function

  The use of hinge loss is very common in binary classification problems where we want to separate a group of data points from those from another group.
-It also leads to a powerful machine learning algorithm called Support Vector Machines (SVMs) Let’s have a look at the mathematical definition of this function.
+It also leads to a powerful machine learning algorithm called [Support Vector Machines (SVMs)] Let’s have a look at the mathematical definition of this function.

  More at:
   * [https://www.baeldung.com/cs/hinge-loss-vs-logistic-loss](https://www.baeldung.com/cs/hinge-loss-vs-logistic-loss)

- See also [H], [Loss Function], [Support Vector Machine],
+ See also [H], [Loss Function]

 # Holdout Fold